28 Oct Visit Our Top 3 outlying Hong Kong Islands

-We love guiding our visitors on day trips and have a huge soft spot for Cheung Chau – visitors enjoy the unexpected contrast from the busy metroplis, chat with local residents, understand their history and experience the local traditions and foods which are harder to find in the urban areas.
+We love guiding our visitors on day trips and have a huge soft spot for Cheung Chau.
+Here visitors enjoy the unexpected contrast from the busy metropolis, chat with local residents, understand their history and experience the local traditions and foods which are harder to find in the urban areas.

 Our private guides love handling unusual requests and giving an insider’s perspective – especially when helping our customers to explore the further reaches of Hong Kong’s outlying islands.
 This goes for visitors and local residents who want to get to know more about the city they live in.
 Here is a list of our favourite places to visit and why:

-Yim Tim Tsai
+Yim Tin Tsai

-This tiny dot of a place was once a hub of salt production for the small Hakka community, but was largely abandoned in the 1980’s.
-Its heritage has since been revived with help from the local community and on weekends you can visit see the old salt pans, Catholic church and try some of the homemade Hakka snacks, such as glutinous rice cakes filled with peanuts or red beans.
+This tiny dot of a place was once a hub of salt production for the small Hakka community.
+However, it was largely abandoned in the 1980’s.
+Its heritage has since been revived with help from the local community.
+On weekends you can visit the old salt pans, a Catholic church and try some of the homemade Hakka snacks.
+One such snack is glutinous rice cakes filled with peanuts or red beans.

-We love to go and stay overnight with our family in on of the many Bed and Breakfast accommodations, or you can book yourself into the number one hotel on the Island… well the only hotel!
-The Warwick hotel which does a great dim sum menu.
+We love to go and stay overnight with our family in one of the many Bed and Breakfast accommodations, or you can book yourself into the number one hotel on the Island.
+Well, it’s the only hotel!
+It’s called The Warwick and it does a great dim sum menu.

 Tai O, Lantau Island

-Technically part of the largest island in Hong Kong, Lantau, however this tiny enclave has a fishing history centuries long.
-It was in a key position to take advantage of the ecomonic activity in the Pearl river delta prior to the signing of the lease for the New Territories in 1898, and was only reachable by road in the 1970’s.
+Technically Tai O is part of the largest island in Hong Kong, Lantau.
+However, this tiny enclave has a fishing history centuries long and is a world away from the rest of the island.
+It was in a key position to take advantage of the economic activity in the Pearl river delta prior to the signing of the lease for the New Territories in 1898, and was only reachable by road in the 1970’s.

-It is advisable to purchase your return ferry tickets upon arrival, especially at weekends, as there is limited space and it is a very limited service.
+It is advisable to purchase your return ferry tickets upon arrival, especially at weekends.
+This is because there is limited space and it is a very limited service.
 They will run extra services on Sundays.
 Allow around 2 hours of travel from Hong Kong Island.